NullArray/MS-PS-Installer/README.md

 ### Note

-This is an early release and as such the tool might be subject to change in the future.
-Should you happen to encounter a bug please feel free to [Open up a Pull Request](https://github.com/NullArray/MS-PS-Installer/pulls) or [Submit a Ticket](https://github.com/NullArray/MS-PS-Installer/issues).
+Should you happen to encounter a bug, wish to contribute to the tool's development or find yourself with something you'd like assistance with, please feel free to [Open up a Pull Request](https://github.com/NullArray/MS-PS-Installer/pulls) or [Submit a Ticket](https://github.com/NullArray/MS-PS-Installer/issues).

 Thanks.